-For this purpose, we have are a couple of key "interpreters": Y. Tachikawa, K. Hori, and H. Ooguri.
+For this purpose, we have a couple of key "interpreters": Y. Tachikawa, K. Hori, and H. Ooguri.
 In the spring semester of 2012, Y. Tachikawa gave a series of informal lectures on the basics of the Alday-Gaiotto-Tachikawa conjecture at the Kavli IPMU, to facilitate the discussions between physicists and mathematicians.
 During the lectures, there was often a lively debate between the speaker and the audience how to best translate a physics concept into a mathematical language.
 Thanks to this lecture series, Y. Tachikawa has become known not just to mathematicians at the Kavli IPMU but to the mathematical community at large as a physicist who can speak in the language of mathematicians; this led to his being invited to many lectures in mathematics departments at other universities, and to many talks at the mathematics conferences.
 There is not yet any published paper that directly arose from this activity; this type of interdisciplinary cross-talk requires many years of preparation to result into a scientific paper.
 At least, an unpublished version of the lecture notes are available at Y. Tachikawa's webpage, hosted by the Kavli IPMU.
+Y. Tachikawa comes back the Kavli IPMU as a full professor in 2016.

 Recently, there has been revived activity to exactly compute partition functions of supersymmetric field theories on curved manifolds, using "supersymmetric localization", i.e., cancellation between the path-integrals of bosonic and fermionic variables.
 Members of the Kavli IPMU played dominant roles in obtaining exact results in two-dimensional supersymmetric gauge theories, which are particularly important since the superconformal fixed points in the infrared limit can be used as the worldsheet theories of superstrings.
-In {5}, M. Romo and collaborators observed that the partition function on the two-sphere, computed by F. Benini et al. (2012) and Doroud et al. (2012), determines the Kähler potential on the moduli space of string vacua.
+In {4}, M. Romo and collaborators observed that the partition function on the two-sphere, computed by F. Benini et al. (2012) and Doroud et al. (2012), determines the Kähler potential on the moduli space of string vacua.
 This is a paper written jointly by physicists and mathematicians.
 K. Hori and M. Romo then computed the partition function on the hemisphere and the result provides a general exact formula for the central charge of the D-brane placed at the boundary [24].
-In {10}, R. Eager, K. Hori and Y. Tachikawa computed with F.

-Benini the partition function on the two-torus and obtained a general formula for the elliptic genus.
+In {9}, R. Eager, K. Hori and Y. Tachikawa computed with F. Benini the partition function on the two-torus and obtained a general formula for the elliptic genus.
 K. Hori and J. Knapp {13} used these results to test the duality [23] to obtain useful information of the theory.
 These results could not have been obtained without the Kavli IPMU.
 Indeed, the computation of the two-sphere partition function by F. Benini et al. and Doroud et al. were partly motivated by K. Hori's work [23].
 On the other hand, using techniques in string theory, A. P. Braun, Y. Kimura and T. Watari classified elliptic fibrations modulo isomorphism on K3 surface with large Picard number {14}.

 There are also papers in mathematics inspired by physics.
-Y. Toda introduced the notion of Gepner-type Bridgeland stability conditions on triangulated categories inspired by Gepner construction of Calabi-Yau background on worldsheet conformal field theories {6}.
+Y. Toda introduced the notion of Gepner-type Bridgeland stability conditions on triangulated categories inspired by Gepner construction of Calabi-Yau background on worldsheet conformal field theories {5}.
 This paper draws heavily from the physics literature of H. Ooguri et al, and acknowledges K. Hori.
-K. Saito proposed a new approach to the geometric theory of discrete groups based on Ising model in physics {7}.
+K. Saito proposed a new approach to the geometric theory of discrete groups based on Ising model in physics {6}.
+M. Yamazaki (physics) and Y. Oshima (mathematician) studied the representation theory of a mathematical object known as a parabolic Verma module, which has application to the representation theory of higher-dimensional conformal field theories in physics {12}, as discussed in his paper arXiv:1601.04072[hep-th].